-Want to know where burglars head for first in a home?
+Want to know where burglars head first in a home?
 Check out these useful burglary statistics and be one step ahead of criminals!

 Note that for firearms you want a safe that’s easy and fast to access while for your valuables camouflage is more important.

 Always make sure nobody sees you while accessing the safe.
-Think of mirrors, windows, shadows, cameras that can reveal your secret place.
+Think of mirrors, windows, shadows, and cameras that can reveal your secret place.